linhdnguyen23/Archive/README.md

 ## Prize?
 Did you say Prize?

 Why yes, we did say "Prize".
 Prize.
 Prize.
 Prize.
-As in, you get something of value for winning this competition.
+As in, you get something of value for winning this competition -- for some definition of _value_ that is yet to be determined.